jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

     31486  -_-_-_-otalp-_-_-_-              soccer              0.348932

-## Transforming the Dataframe into Utility Matrix for SVD Computation Later
+## Transforming the Dataframe into Utility Matrix and SVD Computation

+As mentioned earlier, one of the requirement to use SVD model is to transfor our data into a matrix.
+In this case, I will fill all the subreddits that a user has not had submission on with zero's.
+Once we have our matrix ready, let's create the SVD function.

 ```python
 def svd(train, k):